 For Memorial Day :)

-Here is a cute little runner I did with some extra 2½” strips I had laying around.
-And, this jumbo ric rack made the perfect border...
-Wait till you see how easy this is!
+Okay... barely in time ;) I've been getting some serious use out of my Dresden ruler lately!
+This festive little runner used up some extra 2½” strips I had lying around.
+Then, I found this jumbo rickrack that made the perfect border.
+Wait until you see how easy this is!

 Lay out twenty blades in a circle and sew them together two at a time.

-Press the seams between each piece open, then sew the pairs of two into sets of four and so on until all twenty blades are sewn together.
-Give it a good press, and maybe a spray of starch as well.
+Press the seams between each piece open.
+Sew the pairs of two into sets of four, and so on, until all twenty blades are sewn together.
+Give it a good press and maybe a spray of starch.

-Now for the ric rack.
-You will need about 40” of jumbo ric rack to go all the way around one circle.
-Ric rack is woven on the bias so it will bend as you manipulate it around the edge and pin it in place.
+Now for the rickrack.
+You'll need about 40” of jumbo rickrack to go all the way around one circle.
+Rickrack is woven on the bias, so it will bend as you manipulate it around the edge and pin it in place.

-When you get to the end, fold one end of the ric rack back and overlap the tail on top of it to conceal the raw edge.
+When you get to the end, fold one end of the rickrack back and overlap the tail on top of it to conceal the raw edge.

-Stitch the ric rack in place keeping your seam about ¼” from the edge of the Dresden blades.
+Stitch the rickrack in place, keeping your seam about ¼” from the edge of the Dresden blades.

-With your fingers, roll the ric rack around the edge forcing the raw edges under.
+Roll the rickrack around the edge forcing the raw edges under with your fingers.
 Finger press this in place, then give it a quick press with the iron.

 The base of the table runner is a 15” x 44” strip of white muslin.
 Center the Dresden circle right in the middle.
 Pin in place.

-Stitch around the outside edge, right in the ditch created by the ric rack that is folded under.
-If you use matching thread, this will barely show.
+Stitch around the outside edge, right in the ditch created by the rickrack that is folded under.
+If you use a matching thread, this will barely show.

-Cut a circle big enough to cover the center hole ,and press the edges under.
+Cut a circle big enough to cover the center hole and press the edges under.
 Then, stitch it in place very close to the edge.
-I think a yo-yo would be a super cute idea for the center as well!
+I think a yo-yo would be a super cute idea for the center.

 I repeated this whole process two more times, only with ten blades each time to make half circles.
 I mounted them on opposite sides at each end of the runner.

-I quilted the background down with straight lines, the Dresden blocks got simple quilting in each blade.
+I quilted the background down with straight lines, and the Dresden blocks have simple quilting in each blade.

 Wouldn’t this be cute as a single circle on a throw pillow or something?!
 Done in an afternoon and super festive :)